Here are the first two chapters of Vevin Song. Enjoy!

 'Conrad!'
 Grace tugged on the boy's arm.

-Grace's pinched expression stood out, her eyes narrowing at her son, but the corners of Jason's lips fought a smirk.
-He exchanged glances with Conrad, and the boy's mouth spread into a wide gap-toothed smile—that infectious smile he would produce when he did something troublesome.
+Grace's pinched expression stood out, eyes narrowing at her son, but Jason fought a smirk.
+He exchanged glances with Conrad, and the boy's mouth spread into a wide gap-toothed smile—that infectious smile he would wear when up to mischief.
 It had been a while since Jason saw that smile, what with the world falling apart.

 He turned to the others.
 'A baby.
 In there.'

-'It's probably hiding with its family,' Rowan said quickly.
-'They'll be alright.
-Come on, let's go—'
+'Probably hiding with its family,' Rowan said quickly.
+'They'll be fine.
+Come on—'

 'They'll miss the vessels and the Lightbirds will get them.
 They might be in trouble.
 I'll see what's going on.'

-'You'll miss the vessels yourself,' Grace said, keeping a hold of Conrad.
-She brushed the curly locks of her dark hair away from her eyes, but the onslaught of the rain quickly tossed the hair back on her face.
+'You'll miss the vessels yourself,' Grace warned, keeping a hold of Conrad.
+She brushed the curly locks of her dark hair away from her eyes, but the rain quickly plastered them back across her face.
 'They won't come back for you.
-Then what are you going to do?'
+Then what?'

 'I'm not asking you to come with me.
-Go to the beach.
+Get to the beach.
 I'll catch up.'
-Jason backed away from Rowan.
+Jason backed away.

 'Jay...'

-Jason could see the plea in Rowan's eyes.
-He could hear the desperation in his voice.
-But Rowan knew too well that when Jason had an idea, there would be no talking him out of it.
+Jason saw the plea in his brother's eyes, heard the desperation in his voice.
+But Rowan knew too well that when Jason had an idea, there was no talking him out of it.
 Jason shook his head to emphasise his decision.

-Rowan took a breath as he turned to Grace, but she held up a finger and cut him off before he could speak.
+Rowan took in a breath to speak but Grace cut him off with a raised finger.
 'No. Your idiotic brother can do as he pleases, but you're not as daft as him.'

-Rowan kept his eyes on Grace.
+Rowan kept his eyes on her.
 'You and Conrad go ahead.
 Get to the beach.
 We'll be there shortly.'
 The nervousness in his voice betrayed his stern expression.

-Grace glanced at the cave, and then at the horizon in the distance where the beach and the vessels were.
-She put her free arm around Rowan and pressed her hand on the back of his soaking head, bringing their foreheads together.
-They were both speaking quietly to each other, saying whatever couples would say in a situation like this.
+Grace glanced between the cave and the distant horizon where the vessels waited at the cave.
+She slipped her free arm around Rowan, pressed her hand on the back of his soaking head and brought their foreheads together.
+They whispered to each other, saying whatever couples would say in a situation like this.
 Rowan probably told her he loved her.
-Grace probably told him he was idiotic.
+Grace probably told him he was a fool.

-Conrad screwed up his face at his parents' embrace, awkwardly trying to pry his hand out of Grace's.
+Conrad grimaced at his parents' embrace, awkwardly trying to pry his hand from Grace's.

 Jason chuckled.
 'You going to look after your mum, Conman?'